 CPM Session interworking to and from SMS, and

 SIMPLE IM Standalone Message Pager Mode with SMS.
-The detailed SIP message and parameter mapping defined for SIMPLE IM Pager Mode interworking with SMS applies for the interworking with CPM Pager Mode Standalone Message, with the additional clarifications and differences defined in this specification.
+The detailed SIP message and parameter mapping defined for SIMPLE IM Pager Mode interworking with SMS applies for the interworking with CPM Pager Mode Standalone Message ( including Legacy Pager Mode Message and Super Pager Mode Message defined in [OMA-CPM-TS-Conv-Func]), with the additional clarifications and differences defined in this specification.

 The appropriate CPM CPM Feature Tag is used instead of the SIMPLE IM feature tags;